About FJP / Frequently Asked Questions

 Understanding FJP’s Fiscal Sponsorship by Tides

 FJP operates under the fiscal sponsorship of Tides, a nonprofit organization that provides administrative and financial oversight to mission-aligned projects.
-This relationship allows FJP to focus on its core work—supporting reform-minded prosecutors and advancing a more just and equitable criminal justice system—while Tides manages the operational and compliance aspects of nonprofit administration.
+This relationship allows FJP to focus on its core work—supporting prosecutors and advancing a more just and equitable criminal justice system—while Tides manages the operational and compliance aspects of nonprofit administration.

 What is a fiscal sponsor, and how does it work?